CoinCircle/py-etherdelta/README.md

 # EtherDelta

-> Python wrapper for interacting with [EtherDelta](https://etherdelta.com/) API and Smart Contracts.
+> Python wrapper for interacting with the [EtherDelta](https://etherdelta.com/) API and Smart Contracts.

 Note: This is a fork of [tomvanbraeckel/etherdeltaclientservice.py](https://github.com/tomvanbraeckel/etherdeltaclientservice.py)